 In her sculptures, materials as diverse as polished horn, blown glass, pumped air, light, water or agricultural milk powder are transformed by actions involving pressure, tension and release.
 Her work evokes intangible encounters between radically different materialities, creating a space for objects to communicate and resonate with one another.

-Following her residency at Gasworks from April to June 2019, the artist will continue her empirical research and studio-based experiments concerning material suspension and boundary dissolution.
+Following her residency at Gasworks which took place between April and June 2019, the artist continues her empirical research and studio-based experiments concerning material suspension and boundary dissolution.
 As a point of departure for her new body of work, Gault is researching on the writings of Irish-born early explorer, writer and self-educated scientist Martha Craig (born around 1875), including unpublished manuscripts and rare editions of her lectures on the aurora borealis and the ability for materials to ‘travel’.

 A distant relative of the artist, Martha Craig’s forgotten 1907 science-fiction novel, Men on Mars (anonymously published under a mysterious pseudonym, ‘Mithra’), and her visionary ideas about physics will form the basis for Gault’s forthcoming exhibition at Gasworks.